slu-openGIS/compstatr/README.md

 yet, that addresses a failure where the categorize and filter functions don’t to work properly if the `var` column is not integer.

-### Latest CRAN Release

-Version v0.2.0 is here\!
-This updated release of `compstatr` introduces three new functions that enable users to access data directly from SLMPD’s website without having to download individual data files
-first:

-1.  `cs_last_update()` - returns the date of the last available data release on SLMPD’s website
-2.  `cs_create_index()` - creates an index of data sets available on SLMPD’s website for scraping
-3.  `cs_get_data()` - scrapes either a single month or a full year worth of data from SLMPD’s website

-In order to enable them, there is one breaking change for users - all variable names are standardized into `snake_case` at import.
-This will impact code that has been written using a prior version of `compstatr`.

 ## Installation

 The easiest way to get `compstatr` is to install it from CRAN: